raboof/akka.github.com/faq/index.md

   connections and receiving messages

-* `/user/my/actor/hierarchy/path` is the absolute path of the remote actor in the remote system’s supervision hierarchy, including the system guardian (i.e. `/user`); this matches how the actor prints its own `self` reference on the remote host, e.g. in log output.
+* `/user/my/actor/hierarchy/path` is the absolute path of the remote actor in the remote system’s supervision hierarchy, including the system’s guardian (i.e. `/user`, there are others e.g. `/system` which hosts loggers, `/temp` which keeps temporary actor refs used with `ask()`, `/remote` which enables remote deployment, etc.); this matches how the actor prints its own `self` reference on the remote host, e.g. in log output.

 ### Why are replies not received from a remote actor?